 Now that we have your adjusted gross income, we have to add back some items to call it modified.
 This is how you calculate MAGI!
 Add back (or modify) to your AGI.

 You add back tax-exempt interest (usually from Municipal bonds).

-The taxable portion of your social security is already in your AGI, what about the non-taxable portion of your social security?
+The taxable portion of your social security is already in your AGI; what about the non-taxable portion of your social security?

 For IRMAA purposes, you don’t include the non-taxable portion of social security for IRMAA.

 Specifically for Premium ACA tax Credits, however, you add back the non-taxable portion of social security!
-This means you probably don’t want to claim social security between 62-65 if you want to get Premium ACA tax Credits.
+This means you probably don’t want to claim social security between 62-65 if you get Premium ACA tax Credits.